 So after dinner, my husband and I headed to our trusty grocery store to pick up some better options.
 Look, my PPD isn’t going away any time soon, and I’m beginning to learn that it’s better to work with my depression than against it.
 My chosen path of least resistance?
 Meal prep for baby in under 15 minutes.

 Lottie and I have found ourselves in a bit of a breakfast rut.
 For the last month we have shared a blueberry toaster waffle slathered in buttery goodness.
 Every single morning.
 I mean, whole grains are good and all, but all that sugar and gluten for my baby?
 No thank you.
-I needed a healthy replacement, and I needed it to be easy.
+I needed a healthy, easy replacement.
 Like, stupid easy.
 Can handle while the coffee’s brewing easy.

 I bring you the fruit and fat breakfast.
 As a general rule, I am trying to cut back on sugar in Lottie’s diet as much as possible, but I’ll make an exception for fruit, especially when paired with a healthy whole fat.
 Sugars consumed in conjunction with fat and protein burn at a slower, steadier rate than sugars consumed alone, meaning the body’s insulin doesn’t spike.

 Lunch, by far, is my trickiest meal of the day.
 Dinner I can just give Lottie a little of what ever is on my plate, but since a ham sandwich is hard to share with a ten month old, lunch is an easy one for me to backslide on.
-Lunch had to be something I could prep in advance so that minimal time would be required in moving from fridge to table.
+I needed something I could prep in advance, requiring minimal time in moving from fridge to table.
 I opted for an easy vegetable medley.

 Bulk, whole vegetables are some of the easiest, least expensive healthy foods you can buy.
 Seriously, a bag of whole carrots?
 98 cents.
 I chose vegetables that I can cook quickly on the stove, knowing that Lottie will only last 10 minutes maximum in her exersaucer or playpen.
 Carrots, celery, and a handful of mushrooms will sweeten up nicely sauteed with butter, and will be soft and easy for Lottie to eat once cooked.
 I decided to add a little onion and garlic to my mix–both act as natural immune boosters, and we cook with them constantly, so I want them to be familiar to Lottie’s palate.
 At the last minute, I threw in a little chopped kale.
 You know, because I could.

 One carrot, one stalk of celery, and a handful of mushrooms chopped into small, bite-size pieces filled three small Pyrex dishes.
 A child’s stomach is only the size of her fist, so this medley should last for five or six meals.
-To round out her lunch, I shredded up a chicken breast.
+To round out her lunch, I shredded up a chicken breast (note that not all children will be ready to chew meat at the same time, and you will need to use your own discretion).

 Whole food nutrition doesn’t have to be time consuming or difficult.
 In less than fifteen minutes, I prepped an entire week’s worth of food and quieted that little voice in my head telling me to strive for more than good-enough.